salz.run

 !

 Sanity check.
 Sodium concentration of this formula: 819 mg/L. Carb concentration: 8.9% (target 4–8%).
-Drink to thirst — do not force-fluid past the per-hour target.
+Drink to thirst.
+Do not force-fluid past the per-hour target.

 Field Notes